carbonfive/socrates/README.md

  It's designed for building conversational Slack bots, but is designed in such a way that other adapters could be written.
 It ships with a Console adapter for testing locally in the terminal as well as a Memory adapter for use in automated tests.

-*Disclaimer: This framework is currently experimental and will change.*
+*Disclaimer: This framework is still in its early stages.
+It's been used for one production bot for the last year or so, but might see some changes as other folks use it and provide feedback.*

 Conceptually, a conversation is a sequence of asking and listening actions.
 As a conversation progresses, information is gathered and at some point, acted upon by the system.